 In the case of Cornigia, I recommend you take the minibus from the train station to the heart of the village and only return on foot since there are a lot of stairs going up to it.

 Tips for visiting the 5 villages of Cinque Terre

 Best time to visit Cinque Terre

 In my opinion, the best time to visit Cinque Terre is during May, September, and October These months offer ideal temperatures for sightseeing and the villages are less crowded compared to the high season.

 How much time to spend in Cinque Terre

-Two or three days is the perfect amount of time to see the villages on a leisurely pace.
-I stayed 2 nights in Manarola and had almost 3 full days for exploring Cinque Terre before relocating further north to visit Portofino.
+Two or three days is the perfect amount of time to see the villages at a leisurely pace.
+I stayed 2 nights in Manarola and had almost 3 full days to explore Cinque Terre before relocating further north to visit Portofino.

 Where to stay when visiting Cinque Terre

 Where to stay in the Cinque Terre area depends largely on your own preferences and budget.
 In my (slightly biased) opinion the best villages to spend a few nights are, in order: Manarola, Vernazza and Riomaggiore.

 However, if you plan to hit the beach, then Monterosso is probably a better option, while Corniglia might be better suited for people interested in hiking.